All About Integrative Oncology

 What is integrative oncology?

-Integrative oncology, or integrative medicine, is the use of complementary, or integrative, therapies along with conventional medicine.
-These therapies work together with standard treatment methods (surgery, chemotherapy, radiation) to treat the patient's body, mind, and spirit.
-Integrative therapies can help with the goals of treatment, treatment of side effects, distress relief, and may help with treatment results and adherence.
+Integrative oncology, or integrative medicine, is the use of complementary therapies along with conventional (standard) medicine.
+Complementary therapies work together with conventional treatment methods (surgery, chemotherapy, radiation) to treat the whole patient (body, mind, and spirit).
+Integrative therapies can help with your treatment goals, side effects, and distress.
+Integrative therapies can help you stick to your treatment plan, which may lead to better outcomes.

 Defining the Terms

-Complementary and alternative medicines and practices (CAM): are not thought of as standard treatments, though many can be useful to cancer patients.
-Often, these therapies are not routinely taught in medical schools and your healthcare team may not know the potential benefits.
+Complementary and alternative medicines and practices (CAM): These treatments are not part of the standard of care for cancer in Western countries, but may help cancer patientsThese techniques are not usually taught in medical schools and your healthcare team may not know much about them.

 CAM therapies fall into two categories: complementary and alternative.

-• Alternative medicine: therapies that are used instead of conventional medical therapies.
-For example, getting vitamin infusions to treat cancer, instead of a standard therapy prescribed by an oncologist.
+• Alternative medicine: Treatments or practices that are used instead of conventional medical therapies.
+For example, getting vitamin infusions to treat cancer, instead of a standard therapy prescribed by an oncologist, like chemotherapy.

-• Mind-body methods - mindfulness, biofeedback, cognitive-behavioral therapy, mediation, relaxation, guided imagery, hypnosis, yoga, music therapy, creative/expressive therapies, and spirituality.
+• Mind-body methods: These may include mindfulness, biofeedback, cognitive-behavioral therapy, meditation, relaxation, guided imagery, hypnosis, yoga, music therapy, creative/expressive therapies, spirituality, and more.

-• Biologically based practices - vitamins, herbs, foods, special diets.
+• Biologically based practices: Vitamins, herbs, foods, and special diets are used.

-• Energy medicine - Reiki, Tai chi, Jin Shin Jyutsu, therapeutic touch.
+• Energy medicine: This includes Reiki, Tai chi, Jin Shin Jyutsu, and therapeutic touch.

 Safety Considerations

-Many integrative therapies are helpful in easing side effects and supporting your well-being.
-Unfortunately, for many of these therapies, we are not certain what risks, if any, they pose.
-It is important to talk about any therapies you are using or thinking about using with your providers.
-Integrative therapies that are taken by mouth or given through an IV may interfere with standard cancer treatments (either negating or intensifying its action) or cause certain blood test results to be wrong.
+Many integrative therapies can help with side effects and can help your well-being.
+Unfortunately, we are not sure what risks there are with some of these options.
+You should talk about any therapies you are using or thinking about using with your cancer care team.
+Integrative therapies that are taken by mouth or given through an IV may negatively impact standard cancer treatments or cause certain blood test results to be wrong.
 Also, the treatments may have side effects of their own.
-For example, they may worsen other medical issues a patient has, such as high blood pressure.
+For example, they may worsen other medical issues you have, such as high blood pressure.

 Vitamins, herbal therapies, and supplements do not need FDA approval.
-They are not subject to the same manufacturing and purity standards as regulated pharmaceuticals.
-This has led to batches containing impurities, or not containing what the label states they contain.
-One way to safeguard against this is to buy from reputable manufacturers or those that are verified by USP (United States Pharmacopeial Convention).
+They do not have the same manufacturing and purity standards as pharmaceuticals.
+This has led to batches having impurities, or not containing what the label says they contain.
+One way to protect yourself is by buying from companies that are verified by USP (United States Pharmacopeial Convention).
 USP is a non-profit organization that tests vitamins and supplements for purity and assures that the products contain what the label says they contain.
-Verified vitamins and supplements will have a "USP Verified" seal on the packaging.
+Verified vitamins and supplements will have a "USP Verified" seal on the package.

 There can also be safety concerns for some mind-body and body-based practices, depending on your situation.
-For example, deep tissue massage is typically not recommended for areas affected by lymphedema and acupuncture could increase infection risk in patients with a low white blood cell count.
-These examples highlight why it is so important to discuss ALL integrative oncology therapies with your providers.
+For example, deep tissue massage is often not recommended for areas affected by lymphedema, and acupuncture could increase the risk of infection in patients with a low white blood cell count.
+This is why it is so important to talk about ALL integrative oncology therapies with your providers before you start them.

 Are integrative treatments covered by my insurance?

-These therapies are typically not often covered by insurance, but some plans do cover therapeutic massage, acupuncture, psychological treatment methods, and nutrition counseling.
+These therapies are not often covered by insurance, but some plans do cover therapeutic massage, acupuncture, psychological treatment methods, and nutrition counseling.
 Call your insurance company to find out about these benefits.
-Many cancer centers include integrative medicine as part of their overall oncology service offerings, often at no extra charge.
-The local affiliate of the Cancer Support Community may also offer free integrative oncology services.
-The American Cancer Society maintains a database of supportive care services, including integrative oncology services.
-In addition, your social worker may be able to suggest a local resource for integrative therapies.
+Many cancer centers offer integrative medicine, often at no extra charge.
+Your local Cancer Support Community may also offer free integrative oncology services.
+The American Cancer Society has a list of supportive care services, including integrative oncology services.
+In addition, your social worker may be able to help you with local resources for integrative therapies.

 Resources & Further Reading